Yuss76A/Highway-to-Rent/README.md

 ### Agile Aproach

 The project was organized with associated user stories and tasks using GitHub Projects.
-You can find the project at [Car Rental booking App] (https://github.com/users/Yuss76A/projects/10/views/1).
+You can find the project at [Car Rental booking App](https://github.com/users/Yuss76A/projects/10/views/1).

 * Here, you can see the user stories that I previously shared, but in a more detailed form, which were developed from those initial stories.
 Up to user story number 9, they mainly focused on the backend functionalities.
 Additionally, I created stories related to the frontend, which are explicitly labeled as "front end" in the titles.
 I included these front-end stories to ensure I didn’t forget any important aspects during the development process, even if some of them might overlap with the backend stories.
 This way, I aimed to cover all the key features and avoid missing anything crucial while building the project.